Why mostly plant-based?

 Nutrition Facts Org - run by Dr Michael Greger, on this site you’ll find hundreds of videos summarising the outcome of scientific studies on a wide range of topics.
 Dr Greger covers broad subjects like “how much fruit is too much?”, and “is cheese really bad for you?” along with studies addressing more specific maladies such as “how to lower heavy metal levels with diet” and “the role of the gut microbiome in autism”.
 Dr Greger has also released a great book titled “How Not To Die” that summarises his studies and translates them into actionable strategies.

-What the Health - another great documentary (you might be able to tell I have a bit of a love for doco’s), this one looks at the food industry and how it shapes what we eat.
+What the Health - another great documentary, this one looks at the food industry and how it shapes what we eat.
 Pretty eye-opening.

 This one is tough, because for a lot of people the death of animals is seen as a natural way of life and part of being at the top of the food chain.
-While I can appreciate that mindset (I even eat fish sometimes myself), I think that minimising or eliminating our impact on other creatures is a much more harmonious way to live.
 It’s really easy to disassociate ourselves from how the meat arrives at our plate, as it is done behind closed doors and all we see is this faceless packaged food product.
-The way I see it, I know there is absolutely zero chance I could be ok with killing a cow, pig or chicken myself, so I’m not going to eat it just because someone else did it for me.

-There is one movie and one documentary that each had a huge impact on me in this space:
+There is one movie and one documentary that have made a difference to us:

 Earthlings - this one is truly horrifying, and shows the different ways that humans abuse animals.
-It is centred on live recordings of slaughterhouses for all kinds of animals, and gives you some real perspective on what it is like.
-While the part about seafood didn’t affect me so much for some reason, the rest REALLY did.
+It shows live recordings of slaughterhouses for all kinds of animals, and gives you some real perspective.

 Okja - this is a little more obscure, as it’s a movie about a CGI super pig being raised in the countryside.
-I thought I wouldn’t like it but it was actually great, and really brought home the idea that animals are worth saving.
 Pretty distressing, so be warned!

 There are so many statistics about climate change and environmental destruction that center on animal agriculture.
 No one would disagree that it is completely unsustainable for everyone to eat meat at the levels currently seen in the western world, because the earth is simply not big enough to support that amount of animal production.
 Animal agriculture is simultaneously the largest cause of deforestation and the largest contributor of greenhouse gas emissions.
 Not a winning combination.
 We are all great at putting our heads in the sand about the effect of our meat-eating on climate change, but the truth here is ultimately unavoidable.
 Eating a plant-based diet is hands-down the single biggest way to reduce your impact on the planet.

-There is one documentary that summarises the whole environmental sitch:
+There is a couple of documentaries that summarise the whole environmental sitch:

 Cowspiracy - amazing documentary that covers the environmental impact of animal agriculture, along with the reasons why reduced meat consumption is not currently being lauded as a way to avert climate change.